Virakal/WoWThon/README.md

 ## Overview ##
 A wrapper for the [WoW community API][api docs] written in [Python 3][python].

+The API should be functional for WoW 4.3.x.

 [api docs]: http://blizzard.github.com/api-wow-docs/
 [python]: http://www.python.org/